🕖Latest Change: Oct 7, 2023 – ⎙Published: Jul 9, 2017.

 I think you’d better get that foot examined by someone who knows about many different types of joint or foot problems, not just about gout.
 You didn’t say if you ever got a solid gout diagnosis.
 And it’s possible a gout attack did some damage and that the problem you have now is related to but separate from gout.

-There are gentler things some of us have tried to get rid of lingering symptoms and help healing along but… three months?
+There are gentler things some of us have tried to get rid of lingering symptoms and help to heal along but… three months?
 I think you’re past home remedies and the like.

 Your symptoms might not seem like a big deal right now but it might possibly the early signs of something that could get worse over the years.
 Best see a qualified professional and catch that kind of thing early.